≪ Go to our review of Climbing Harness - Men's

 Cons: uncomfotable to hang in

-Petzl's Hirundos is a lightweight harness is geared for sport climbers who want maximum range of movement.
-It is also one of favorite harnesses for alpine climbing because it is so light and dries fast.
+The Hirundos is a great, lightweight harness geared for sport climbers looking for their maximum range of movement.
+However, it is also very popular among alpine climbers because of its weight and quick-drying design.
 To sum up this harness in one word: skinny.
-The leg loops, waist belt and belay loop are among the skinniest of all harnesses we tested.
+The leg loops, waist belt, and belay loop are among the skinniest of all harnesses we tested.

 If you are loyal to Petzl harnesses and want either a light sport climbing harness or an alpine harness, you will love this.
-If you want the absolute lightest harness for alpine routes, the Camp Air is 30 percent lighter and $5 less.
-If you are looking for a high performance sport climbing harness and can spend another $25, we recommend the Black Diamond Ozone.
-Or, if you want to save money, the Mad Rock Alpha Harness is more comfortable, lighter and $15 less.
-If you are considering this harness also look hard at the Petzl Sama, which is $10 less, only a little heavier and much more comfortable and versatile.
+If you want the absolute lightest harness for alpine routes, the Camp Air is 30 percent lighter.
+If you are looking for a high-performance sport climbing harness and can spend another the extra money, we recommend the Black Diamond Ozone.
+If you are considering this harness also look hard at the Petzl Sama, which is only a little heavier and much more comfortable and versatile.

 This is one of the lighter and more breathable harnesses we tested.
 It is marketed toward sport climbers but one of our reviewers, Ian Nicholson, uses as it his go-to alpine harness.
 It is 25 percent lighter than the Black Diamond Alpine Bod and dries fast because it is so well ventilated.
 It doesn't have adjustable leg loops, but most of our reviews find that feature to be overrated, even for alpine climbing and mountaineering.
 The Hirundos has all the solid features found on Petzl harnesses: self-locking (DoubleBack) buckle, easy to release elastic on the leg loops and well-ventilated foam.